THE SOURDOUGH SCHOOL

 11. Applications for our courses are not open to our competitors.
 Applications do not guarantee you a place on any of our courses.

-Our teaching style
+Our in person teaching style

 12. We will be demonstrating making sourdough, and working with one mixer, Vanessa will make larger batches of dough.
 There will be ample will be opportunities to touch, taste, smell and feel the dough.
 It is important, however, to understand that The Sourdough School is a classroom, and the teaching style is about understanding the principles of sourdough rather than each of our students individually making bread.
 The practical side of learning to shape is supported by the ‘Sourdough Club’ video tutorials for when you get home.
 This teaching style enables us to still run courses by maintaining a safe learning environment for both students and the team at the school.